VictoriaGuido/DrupalGovCon-Kiosk/README.md

 ## What is the goal of these tasks?
 ### Drupal Migration:
-(1) Migrate from Drupal 7 to Drupal 8, prioritizing the Service Provider, Client and additional roles
+(1) Migrate from Drupal 7 to Drupal 8 (using Drupal Migrate -- https://www.drupal.org/project/migrate), prioritizing the Service Provider, Client and additional roles

 ### Contenta:
 (2) Set up Contenta, to provide an API interface for frontend and external backend technologies outside of Drupal